bbauska/JS-svg/README.md

 -&gt; false
 </pre>

-A common source of error for new programmers is using a single pipe character &vert; or a single ampersand & instead of the two together.
-By themselves, these characters perform bitwise operations (i.e., they manipulate binary values) and are for advanced programming only.
+<p>A common source of error for new programmers is using a single pipe
+character &vert; or a single ampersand & instead of the two together.
+By themselves, these characters perform bitwise operations (i.e., they manipulate binary values) and are for advanced programming only.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch2-5">2.5 Conditional Statements</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Now that we have comparative and logical operators under our belt, we can proceed to conditionals.
+<p>Now that we have comparative and logical operators under our belt, we
+can proceed to conditionals.
 A conditional statement in JavaScript allows us to influence a program's control flow.
-As an analogy, think of rush hour traffic at a four-way intersection, the pavements packed with pedestrians.
+As an analogy, think of rush hour traffic at a four-way intersection, the pavements packed with pedestrians.</p>

-Without some way to control the flow of traffic, mayhem would ensue.
+<p>Without some way to control the flow of traffic, mayhem would ensue.
-Here is where conditionals are needed, such as the various rules that might underpin a traffic light system.
+Here is where conditionals are needed, such as the various rules that might underpin a traffic light system.</p>

 <pre>
 // <i>The basic syntax.</i>